“I feel too much”

 But it isn’t infinite.
 There are real limitations to the environmental receptivity for which your nervous system can process effectively.
 This is due to one’s proclivity to attach meaning, connotation, and emotion to information.
 The highly sensitive person is often a highly emotional person.
 And the more emotional one is, by definition, the more attached they are.They lack fluidity (in this application - nonattachment), despite how many of them self diagnose.

 But, while fluidity is a contiguous virtue that allows sensitivity to sustain without consequence, as in the case of the martial artist who doesn’t attach meaning to the last five blows he took, but remains present, focused, and connected to the evolving battle before him, it isn’t the container.

-The the early systems tried.
-I’ll go into this in greater detail in another email, but it’s always been fascinating to me that at their inceptions, Yoga and Shaolin martial arts were purely meditative arts.
+The early systems tried.
+I go into this in greater detail in Designing a Modern Mind-Body Training Approach: Lessons from Shaolin Kung Fu and Yoga, but it’s always been fascinating to me that at their inceptions, Yoga and Shaolin martial arts were purely meditative arts.
 And they failed.
 They failed to successfully pass on the practices and higher mind capacities of their monks and sages.
 And in that failure, the masters realized a container was needed to pass on the skills and practices that lead to “enlightenment.”

 In Yoga, the asanas were created.

 It’s no coincidence that the first phase of Weightlessness Training is nutrition, strength training and structural conditioning.
 This conversation and developmental foundation must be set before progressing to meditation and mind-body connection in phase 2.